department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/correspondence-training.md

 concurrence: incomplete
 ---

-If you'd like to learn at home or you live far away from any schools, correspondence training may be a good option for you.
-This type of training doesn't have to be finished within a quarter, semester, or term.
-You get coursework assignments in the mail and send them back when you're done.
+Correspondence training (coursework completed by mail) may be a good option for you if you want to take classes from home or if you live far from any schools.
+Find out how your VA education benefits may help pay for correspondence training.

 <div class="call-out" markdown="1">